Video Gaming Terminal Laws And Regulations In Illinois

 A brief history of VGTs in Illinois

-Before the passage of the Video Gaming Act in 2009, VGTs were known as “grey machines” in Illinois.
-That’s because state law neither explicitly forbid nor outright authorized their operation up until that point.
+Before the Video Gaming Act was put into effect in 2009, Video Gaming Terminals (VGTs) in Illinois were commonly known as “grey machines” because state law did not explicitly ban or allow their use.

 Who can host VGTs in Illinois?

-Illinois law permits a variety of brick-and-mortar establishments to host VGTs.
+Illinois state law permits a range of physical establishments to host Video Gaming Terminals (VGTs).

-However, accounts must be kept separate for the VGT operations and any nonprofit or for-profit organizations operating in the same buildings.
+Nevertheless, it is imperative that the financial records for the VGT operations are maintained independently from any other nonprofit or for-profit entities operating in the same facilities.

 • Adult entertainment boutiques